← Back to Blog

 9. Bitbucket Pipelines

-Bitbucket Pipelines provides CI/CD directly within Bitbucket Cloud.
-Configuration uses YAML files stored in your repository, and Bitbucket Pipes provide reusable components for common tasks.
+Bitbucket Pipelines provides CI/CD built directly into Bitbucket Cloud.
+Pipelines are configured in bitbucket-pipelines.yml files stored in the repository.
+Bitbucket Pipes provide reusable components for common deployment tasks.
+Bitbucket Pipelines integrates with the broader Atlassian ecosystem including Jira and Confluence.

 Bitbucket pipelines.png

-Best for: Teams using Bitbucket and Atlassian products.
+Best for: Teams using Bitbucket Cloud and other Atlassian products who want CI/CD without configuring a separate tool.

 10. TeamCity